-I was enraptured by the wide-eye looks on their faces as they soaked in the scenery before them, bodies warmed from the hike and ears filled with the sounds of the clear water rushing along the creek.
+I was enraptured by the wide-eye looks on their faces as they soaked in the scenery before them, bodies warmed from hiking and ears filled with the sounds of the clear water rushing along the creek.

 They smiled as they pulled out their phones and cameras to snap selfies, in order to always remember this day, this moment, here in this special spot in front of the most stunning waterfalls in Blue Ridge GA.

 This spot is what lit up a passion for hiking in me the first time I visited.
 Despite living up here in the Georgia mountains, surrounded by other stunning waterfall trails, I return to Long Creek Falls over and over again.

 READ MORE: The 15 Best North Georgia Mountains for Hiking